Sobriety - Addiction Recovery

 At The Edge Treatment Center, we are prepared to help personalize a program that can help you tackle your unique journey with addiction.
 We offer an array of programs, helping you from your first steps into detox through outpatient care, all while finding unique strategies pertinent to your sober goals.

 The Edge can help you find insurance and other aid to help you take advantage of our adaptive therapeutic process that allows us to focus on what works best for your ongoing sobriety.
-For more information, call to speak to us today at (800) 778-1772.
+For more information, call us today.